bughandler/zAV/README.md

 ### Ⅰ. How it works.

-By leveraging some components of [Hurong Security (huorong.cn)](https://www.huorong.cn/) antivirus, which allows us to register it as a legal and valid antivirus software to the **Windows security center** without needing to install the **Hurong Security Suite** at all, and then Windows Defender will shutdown itself automatically.
+By leveraging some components of [Hurong Security (huorong.cn)](https://www.huorong.cn/) antivirus, which allows us to register it as a legal and valid antivirus software to the **Windows security center** without needing to install the **Hurong Security Suite** at all, and then Windows Defender will shut down itself automatically.